rubanaaz/100-Days-Coding-Challenge--JAVA/README.md

 📌Day 24: Create a Java program to convert a binary number to decimal using a custom function

 Task Overview: Write a Java program that converts a binary number, represented as a string, into its decimal equivalent.
 The program should employ a user-defined function to perform this conversion.

+📌Day 24: Create a Java program that converts a decimal number to binary using a user-defined function.

+Problem Statement: Develop a Java program that transforms a decimal number (a positive integer) into its binary string representation.
+This program should utilize a user-defined function called decimalToBinary to carry out the conversion.
+The function will accept a decimal integer as input and return its binary string.
+Function Description: String decimalToBinary(int decimal)

+📌Day 25: Java program to identify the maximum element in an array using a user-defined function.

+Problem Statement: Construct a Java program that determines the maximum element within an array of integers.
+This program should employ a user-defined function named findMax to accomplish this.
+The function will take the array as input and return the maximum value.
+Function Description: int findMax(int[] arr).

+📌Day 25: Java program to compute the greatest common divisor (GCD) of two numbers using a user-defined function.

+Problem Statement: Write a Java program that computes the greatest common divisor (GCD) of two positive integers.
+The program should use a user-defined function called calculateGCD to handle this task.
+The function will take two integer inputs and return their GCD.
+Function Description: int calculateGCD(int num1, int num2).

+📌Day 26: Create a Java program to calculate the area of a rectangle and a circle using function overloading.

+Problem Statement: Develop a Java program that calculates the area of both a rectangle and a circle through function overloading.
+You should implement two distinct functions: one for calculating the area of a rectangle and another for the area of a circle.
+Both functions will be named calculateArea but will accept different parameters.
+Function Description for Rectangle: double calculateArea(double length, double width) Function Description for Circle: double calculateArea(double radius)

+📌Day 26: Write a Java program to calculate the volume of a cube and a sphere using function overloading.

+Problem Statement: Write a Java program that calculates the volume of a cube and a sphere using function overloading.
+You should create two separate functions: one for calculating the volume of a cube and another for calculating the volume of a sphere.
+Both functions should be named calculateVolume but should accept different sets of parameters.
+Function Description for Cube: double calculateVolume(double sideLength) Function Description for Sphere: double calculateVolume(double radius, String shapeType)

+📌Day 27: Java program to find the sum of elements in an array

+Problem Statement: Write a Java program that calculates the sum of elements in an array.
+You will be given an array of integers, and your task is to find and return the sum of all the elements in the array.
+Function Description: int findSum(int[] arr)

+📌Day 27: Java program to find the second largest element in an array

+Problem Statement: Write a Java program that finds and returns the second largest element in an array of integers.
+You will be given an array, and your task is to find the second largest element in that array.
+Function Description: int findSecondLargest(int[] arr)

+📌Day 28: Java program to perform a linear search for a given element in an array.

+Problem Statement: Write a Java program that performs a linear search for a given element in an array of integers.
+You will be given an array and a target element, and your task is to find and return the index of the target element in the array.
+Function Description: int linearSearch(int[] arr, int target).

+📌Day 28: Java program to perform binary search on a sorted array.

+Problem Statement: Write a Java program that performs a binary search for a given element in a sorted array of integers.
+You will be given a sorted array and a target element, and your task is to find and return the index of the target element in the array using binary search.
+Function Description: int binarySearch(int[] arr, int target).

+📌Day 29: Java program to reverse an array.

+Problem Statement: Write a Java program that reverses an array of integers.
+You will be given an array, and your task is to reverse the elements of the array in place.
+Function Description: void reverseArray(int[] arr)

+📌Day 29: Java program to find the largest subarray sum in an array.

+Problem Statement: Write a Java program that finds the largest sum of any subarray within an array of integers.
+You will be given an array, and your task is to find the maximum sum of a subarray.

+📌Day 30: Find all pairs of elements in an array that sum to a given target.

+Problem Statement: Write a Java program that finds and prints all pairs of elements in an array that sum to a given target value.
+You will be given an array and a target sum, and your task is to find all pairs of elements whose sum equals the target value.

+📌Day 30: Maximum subarray sum in an array using Kadane's algorithm.

+Problem Statement: Write a Java program that finds the maximum sum of any subarray within an array of integers using Kadane's algorithm.
+You will be given an array, and your task is to find the maximum sum of a subarray.